 - 1. Download the firmware file to your computer, available free of charge at axis.com/support/firmware. - 2.
 Log in to the device as an administrator. - 3.
 Go to Maintenance > Firmware upgrade and click Upgrade.
+Follow the instructions on the page.
 When the upgrade has finished, the product restarts automatically.